 Finally!
 A superb example of the BSA Scorpion to add to the collection!
-This is the later model in .22 and is complete with case and all the paperwork and accessories.
+This is the later model in .22 and is complete with the case, all the paperwork and accessories.

-The pistol was available in both .177 and .22 calibres.
-Some early pistols were smoothbore.
-The barrel and chamber are steel and the one piece grip and frame is black plastic with the BSA logo on the base of the grip.
+The pistol was available in both .177 and .22 calibres whilst some early pistols had smoothbore barrels.
+The serial number was prefixed with PA for .177 calibre pistols and RA for .22 pistols.
+Following the recall, .22 calibre pistols were given the prefix RB.
+Both the barrel and chamber are steel whilst the combined grip and frame is made from black plastic with the BSA logo embossed on the base of the grip.

 Running the pistol over a chronograph explains why the vertical point of impact was so variable.
 On average, the power was consistent at just under 3.5 ft/lbs.
 However, there was the odd significant rise and drop in power of about 1 ft/lb.
 That’s a 30% increase or drop in power!
 Perhaps a service is in order.

 It would seem that air pistols were never BSA’s forte.
 They only produced two air pistols, the Scorpion and the Magnum.
 Whilst BSA designed some other pistols and went to the expense of raising patents for them, they were never manufactured for general sale.
 It has been mentioned to me by a reputable source that BSA had tried to become the UK distributor for Hy-Score air pistols.
 For some reason that was never to be.

 To sign off, the Scorpion has a small claim to fame by appearing in the 1983 James Bond film Octopussy as a tranquilliser gun used by Octopussy and her agents.